 A vegan diet is perfect for feeding your microbiome.
 It is naturally high in fiber and full of vegetables.
-However it’s also important to include some probiotics.
-To inspire you, here are 22 fermented and probiotic vegan recipes.
+However, it’s also important to include some probiotics.
+To inspire you, here are 22 probiotic vegan foods.

-Naturally all fermented vegetable pickles are vegan!
-If you’re new to fermentation, then making pickles is a perfect place to start.
+Naturally, all fermented vegetables are vegan!
+If you’re new to fermentation, then making fermented vegetables is a perfect place to start.
 It’s so easy and delicious!
-Here’s a few recipes to get your started:

-There are so many different types of vegan yogurts.
+There are so many different types of vegan yogurt alternatives.
 The trick is to get a good starter culture that can be reused over and over again.
 If you’re interested in making vegan yogurt here are a few options to get you started:

-- Amazake – a dairy free milk alternative made from rice
+- Amazake – a dairy free milk alternative made from fermented rice

 - Natto – fermented soybeans